3DPrintings

 6. Accessibility to Remote Areas

-3D printing makes it feasible to construct buildings in remote or hard-to-reach areas.
+This printing makes it feasible to construct buildings in remote or hard-to-reach areas.
 The compact size of 3D printers facilitates easier transportation and setup in locations where other construction equipment might be impractical.
 This capability opens up new opportunities for real estate development in regions that were previously considered uninhabitable.

 7. Renovation and Customisation of Existing Spaces

-3D printing can be utilised to renovate and customise existing spaces by fabricating bespoke components and fixtures for interior design and remodelling projects.
+It can be utilised to renovate and customise existing spaces by fabricating bespoke components and fixtures for interior design and remodelling projects.
 Custom 3D-printed elements can be seamlessly integrated into existing structures, enabling personalised upgrades and enhancements to fit specific design preferences.

 8. Automated Construction Processes